mongodb/specifications/source/crud/crud.rst

     maxTimeMS: Int64;

     /**
-     * The number of documents to skip before returning the documents.
+     * The number of documents to skip before counting.
      *
      * @see http://docs.mongodb.org/manual/reference/command/count/
      */